European Union–NATO relations: NATO

+NATO's command structure, under the North Atlantic Council and the NATO Military Committee, is split into Allied Command Operations, responsible for all military operations, and Allied Command Transformation responsible for capability development.

 Membership

 The memberships of the EU and NATO are distinct.
-The EU and NATO have respectively 27 and 30 member states, of which 21 states are members of both.
+The EU and NATO have respectively 27 and 32 member states, of which 23 states are members of both.

-The six EU member states which are not members of NATO (Austria, Cyprus, Finland, Ireland, Malta and Sweden) held positions of neutrality during the Cold War, which they have since maintained.
-However, all but Cyprus are now members of NATO's Partnership for Peace.
+The four EU member states which are not members of NATO (Austria, Cyprus, Ireland and Malta) held positions of neutrality during the Cold War, which they have since maintained.
+However, all but Cyprus are members of NATO's Partnership for Peace.
 Cyprus is the only EU member state that is neither a full member of NATO nor participates in the Partnership for Peace.
 Any treaty concerning Cyprus' participation in NATO would likely be blocked by Turkey because of the Cyprus dispute.
-The 2022 Russian invasion of Ukraine reignited debate surrounding NATO membership in several countries, with Sweden and Finland both applying for NATO membership.
+The 2022 Russian invasion of Ukraine reignited debate surrounding NATO membership in several countries, with Finland and Sweden both joining NATO after decades of neutrality.

-Of the 30 NATO member states, 28 are European states.
-The 7 European states which are NATO members but not EU members includes four states that have applied for EU membership (Albania, Montenegro, North Macedonia, and Turkey), as well as the United Kingdom which is a former EU member.
-The two others—Iceland and Norway—have opted to remain outside of the EU, however participate in the EU's single market.
+Of the 32 NATO member states, 30 are European states.
+The 7 European states which are NATO members, but not EU members, include four states that have applied for EU membership (Albania, Montenegro, North Macedonia, and Turkey), as well as the United Kingdom which is a former EU member.
+The two others — Iceland and Norway — have opted to remain outside of the EU, however participate in the EU's single market.

 Several EU member states were formerly members of the NATO rival Warsaw Pact.